What are Streptococcal infections?

 - adults with a weak immune system.

-- This group of Streptococci are most often found in the mouth, gut and genital region.
+- This group of α-haemolytic Streptococci are most often found in the mouth, gut and genital region.

-- The most serious Viridans infections occur when the bacteria enters other regions of the body.
-For example, if Viridans gets into the bloodstream it can cause endocarditis (infection of the inner lining of the heart).
+- The most serious Viridans infections occur when the bacteria enter other regions of the body.
+For example, if Viridans get into the bloodstream it can cause endocarditis (infection of the inner lining of the heart).

 - Individuals with damaged heart valves or cardiac abnormalities and compromised immune systems are at particular risk.

-- problems with heart function in cases where endocarditis occurs.
+- Symptoms include, tiredness, weakness, fever, weight loss, respiratory problems and problems with heart function in cases where endocarditis occurs.

 - Minor infections may not require treatment or may be treated with antibiotics.